← Back to Gallery

 The Toltec Wisdom Tradition

+and studying the ancient Toltec wisdom.
 'The Four Agreements' is the fruit of that apprenticeship—a distillation of Toltec wisdom into four simple yet profound agreements that, if practiced, can transform our lives.
-The book presents a powerful code of conduct based on ancient Toltec wisdom that promises freedom from self-limiting beliefs that rob us of joy and create unnecessary suffering.
+The book presents a powerful code of conduct based on ancient Toltec wisdom that promises freedom from self-limiting beliefs that rob us of joy

 Four Agreements Framework

+and create unnecessary suffering.
 Ruiz identifies the core problem: we're domesticated through a system of rewards and punishments, causing us to create thousands of agreements with ourselves and others that shape our belief system.
 These agreements tell us who we are, how to behave, and what's possible—but many are fear-based and limit our freedom.
+The solution lies in adopting

 Four Agreements Framework